 Coalition for Medical Marijuana, New Jersey

 The New Jersey Dept. of Health and Senior Services (DHSS) issued permits March 21, 2011 to allow six non-profit organizations to open medical marijuana dispensaries, called Alternative Treatment Centers (ATCs).

 The DHSS said that patients can expect cannabis to be dispensed from these ATCs by late summer.
 New Jersey’s Compassionate Use Medical Marijuana Act, signed into law January 2010, does not allow home cultivation.
 Qualified patients who obtain an ID card from the DHSS will be eligible to purchase up to two ounces a month from one of these ATCs.

 However, there are still many concerns about the Medicinal Marijuana Program (MMP).
 The entire state legislature agreed that regulations DHSS proposed in December to enact the MMP were inconsistent with the legislative intent of the law.
-A resolution in the legislature would invalidate significant parts of those
+A resolution in the legislature would invalidate significant parts of those rules.

 By Nate Bradley, Law Enforcement Against Prohibition